teddy-vltn/vinted-discord-bot/readme.md

 > [!TIP]
-> [Discord Invite](https://discord.gg/CDv9b8cPXU) - Join if you want: simply to use the bot freely or if you need help.
+> [Discord Invite](https://discord.gg/BGbDvpQzKK) - Join if you want: simply to use the bot freely (with autobuy, fast-buy and more features), to get help, to contribute to the development or to get a private version of the bot running on your own server.

 ## Community Use